Theatre of Living Arts: Repertory cinema

-In 1970, business entrepreneur Al Malmfelt purchased the theatre.
-It reopened a year later as a single screen cinema, specializing in hard-to-see films.
+In 1971, entrepreneur Al Malmfelt leased the theater, reopening it as a single screen repertory cinema.
 Nearly twenty films were shown per week, including classic films, art films, foreigns, serials, and controversial films.
 There was also a "monsters at midnight" film series, featuring horror films.
+The cinema was equipped with a large, 38-foot wide-screen, and was popular in the counterculture.
+At one point, the only drink for sale at the theater was homemade apple cider.

 In 1976, the TLA became the first theatre in Philadelphia to show The Rocky Horror Picture Show; it became an instant success with fans and led to weekly showings, encouraging the audience to dress as their favorite characters and return week after week.